lposti/fJmodels/README.md

 -------------------------------------------

-If the installation was successful, an executable named `fJmodels` was created in the current directory.
+After running `make`, if the installation was successful an executable named `fJmodels` was created in the current directory.

 ## Usage